niks-yad/menubarSprite/README.md

 A fun macOS menu bar app that displays an animated sprite character that follows your mouse movements in real-time! 🎮

+## Features

+- **Responsive Animation**: Sprite walks in the direction you move your mouse
+- **4-Directional Movement**: Up, down, left, and right animations
+- **Memory**: Sprite remembers and faces the last direction it moved
+- **Enlarged View**: Click the menu bar sprite to see a larger version that mirrors the movement
+- **Menu Bar Only**: Clean, lightweight app that lives only in your menu bar
+- **No Dock Icon**: Doesn't clutter your dock

 ## Requirements

 - macOS 10.15 (Catalina) or later